-'It's the reason I play golf' - MacIntyre on realising Ryder Cup dream
+It's the reason I play golf - MacIntyre on Ryder Cup dream

 Making Europe's Ryder Cup team for the first time "means everything" to Scotland's Robert MacIntyre.

-The left-hander from Oban has even put playing shinty on pause to avoid any injury scares ahead of the biennial contest with USA in Rome.
+The left-hander from Oban has even put playing shinty on hold to avoid any injury scares before the biennial contest with the United States in Rome.

 MacIntyre, 27, made sure of his place by wrapping up the final spot on the European points list at the weekend.

-Now he can't wait to get started at the Marco Simone Golf and Country Club, with the match running from 29 September-1 October.
+Now he can't wait to get started at Marco Simone from 29 September-1 October.

 "It means everything," MacIntyre told BBC Scotland.
 "It's the reason I play golf at this level.
 It's the reason I work most days, to achieve dreams like this.

-"There were days playing as a kid with pals when you'd say 'this putt is to win the Open or the Ryder Cup'.
+"There were days playing as a kid with pals when you'd say 'this putt is to win The Open or the Ryder Cup'.
 But, when you come from a small town, you never see people do it.

 "To make it is absolutely massive.
 It just proves no matter where you come from you can do big things."